colts70/The-Sematic-Stack/README.md

 - a stable identity
 - a grounding point

-SFH / DFH provides exactly that.
+HESS / DFH provides exactly that.

 Domains with DFH:
 - are easier to summarize